Bacon and Eggs across America.

 *

-If you’ve never been to Acadia National Park, make it a point to get there
+you’ve never been to Acadia National Park, make it a point to get there before

-before your journey takes you to heaven – we hope.
+your travels take you to heaven – we hope.

 Unfortunately, optimism doesn’t make up for ignorance.